gaultier/blog/a_subtle_data_race_in_go.md

 Well, when is this closure called?
 When handling **every single incoming HTTP request, concurrently.**

-It's as if we spawned many goroutines which all called this function concurrently.
+It's as if we spawned many goroutines which all called this function concurrently, and said function reads and writes an outer variable without any synchronization.
 So it is indeed a data race.

 Here is thus the fixed code: